-sports
+" sports

-back position, and her twin sister Alexis plays fly-half, another speedy running position.
-The sophomore from Yakima says, "Alexis and I had been to state competitions in other high school sports, but going to nationals took the level of play up a notch.'
+Bonny plays inside center, a fast-paced back position, and her twin sister Alexis plays fly-half, another speedy running position.
+The sophomore from Yakima says, "Alexis and I had been to state competitions in other high school sports, but going to nationals took the level of play up a notch."